pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: 0
-- This variable is used to show whether the execution plan used in the previous `execute` statement is from the plan binding.
+- This variable is used to show whether the execution plan used in the previous statement was influenced by a [plan binding](/sql-plan-management.md)

 ### max_execution_time